glowkeeper/P3D/docs/labs/week5Session2.md

 ## Overview

-You can animate _GameObjects_ in Unity using traditional [Keyframe](https://en.wikipedia.org/wiki/Key_frame) animation techniques.
-Keyframes are points on a timeline that contain data about the animation, such as a _GameObjects_ position or scale.
+You can animate _GameObjects_ in Unity using traditional [keyframe](https://en.wikipedia.org/wiki/Key_frame) animation techniques.
+Keyframes are points on a timeline that contain data about a _GameObject's_ position or scale.
 Essentially _keyframes_ indicate a change that produces an animation, so that, when it plays, Unity is able to interpolate the data from one keyframe to the next, thus animating the object.

 ## Make a Plant Grow